skupperproject/skupper/doc/tls/README.md

 Skupper uses TLS certificates to authenticate and secure communications between skupper routers in a network through channels called Links.
-The Skupper controller for Kubernetes will by default take care of issuing the TLS credentials used by Links.
+The Skupper controller for Kubernetes will, by default, take care of issuing the self signed TLS credentials used by Links.
 This document elaborates on the requirements for these TLS credentials, the default scheme used by the Skupper Kubernetes controller, and how other certificate infrastructure could be included.

 ## TLS Credentials Requirements